jMaddrell/canvas/README.md

 ## Assumptions
 - Shapes cannot clip into each other
   - Newer shapes are placed higher on the canvas than older ones
+  - However, clipping can be enabled and tests are written to cover this functionality
 - Elements cannot be drawn entirely are partially off the edge of the canvas
   - Drawing elements off the canvas can be used in some tools to hide them
 - Canvas 'frame' is a visual aide since it is being drawn on the console